-We entertain the fame Sentiments of the Abilities and Probity of the Interpreter as you have express'd.
-We were induc'd at first to make use of him in this important Trust, from his being known to be agreeable to you, and one who had lived amongst you for some Years, in good Credit and Esteem with all your Nations; and have ever found him equally faithful to both.
+We wish there had been more Room and better Houses provided for your Entertainment; but not expecting so many of you, we did the best we could.
+'Tis true, there are a great many · Houses in Town, but as they are the Property of other People, who have their own Families to take care of, it is difficult to procure Lodgings for a large Number of People, especially if they come unexpectedly.
+We entertain the same Sentiments of the Abi-· lities and Probity of the Interpreter as you have express'd.
+We were induc'd at first to make use of him in this important Trust, from his being known to be agreeable to you, and one who had · lived amongst you for some Years, in good Credit and Esteem with all your Nations; and have ever ' found him equally faithful to both.
 We are pleas'd with the Notice you have taken of him, and think he richly deserves it at your Hands.
-We shall not be wanting to make him a suitable Gratisication, for the many good and faithful Services he hath done this Government.
+We shall ' not be wanting to make him a fuitable Gratifica-' tion, for the many good and faithful Services he hath done this Government.